zmsp/zmsp.github.io/_pages/about.md

 * Reducing complexity of this complex world though software and automation. .
 * Volleyball and staying active
 * Mentoring... and learning from others.
-* ... and I care very much about climate change.
+* I care very much about climate change, it's very real!

+... and I like being funny, often it works, sometimes it fails to amuse everyone.

+### Please visit ---

+* [Projects](/projects/) section of this site to learn about few of my projects

+* [Posts](/tags/) section to read my learning notes.